zhang-lucyy/LibraryAPI/README.md

 # RESTful API Project - Library
-Continuation from Library DB System project.
+Fall '22 - SWEN344 Web Engineering

 # Description
-Fall '22 class project for SWEN344, Web Engineering.
 A continuation of the Library Database System project, now using API calls to access the data.
 Created HTTP-based automated tests using Python and the Requests library.